 How valuable is your human capital to you?
 Have you had key employees that burned out and left?
 Have you improperly hired or changed jobs of your employees that caused more harm then good?
 Have you missed opportunities to develop your team because you neglected to explore that side of the equation?

-Consider defining the belief system for your business, along with a establishing a sense of purpose and competencies.
-This is one of the tools that we at Aepiphanni Business Solutions help businesses become more productive and profitable in our AGS Program.
+Consider defining the belief system for your business, along with establishing a sense of purpose and competencies.
+This is one of the tools that we at Aepiphanni Business Solutions help businesses become more productive and profitable.

 To give back to the small business community, we have developed the Business Catalyst Program to help you retrench, move your company forward, and bridge the gap from where you are today to where you want to go.